norton-archive/docker-datomic/README.md

 ```
 $ brew cask install virtualbox
 $ brew install docker docker-compose docker-machine
+$ brew install maven
 ```

+NOTE: `brew install maven` is required only if you use the m2-cache Makefile target.

 - Create your own 'dev' docker machine.